syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfRadialMenu/PopulatingItems.md

 ## Animation duration

-Duration of animation in radial menu can be changed using the [AnimationDuration](https://help.syncfusion.com/cr/xamarin-ios/Syncfusion.SfRadialMenu.iOS~Syncfusion.SfRadialMenu.iOS.SfRadialMenu~AnimationDuration.html) property.
-It is used to change the speed of opening and closing of radial menu.
+The duration of animation in the radial menu can be changed using the [AnimationDuration](https://help.syncfusion.com/cr/xamarin-ios/Syncfusion.SfRadialMenu.iOS~Syncfusion.SfRadialMenu.iOS.SfRadialMenu~AnimationDuration.html) property.
+It is used to change the speed of opening and closing of the radial menu.

 {% tabs %}
 {% highlight c# %}